gersteinlab/siglasso/README.md

 ```
 plot_sigs(my_sigs, ...)
 ```
-There is another option to generate a dotchart to compare between samples or samples groups
+There is another option to generate a dotchart to compare between samples or samples groups.
+For illustration, we randomly group the first four samples and the last three into group 1 & 2.

 ```
-plot_sigs_grouped(my_sigs, [groups]...)
+plot_sigs_grouped(my_sigs, c(rep(1,4), rep(2,3)...)
 ```
 ![Image of plots](https://raw.githubusercontent.com/gersteinlab/siglasso/master/images/plots.jpg)